Hiking and walking in Kefalonia

-Nevertheless, I prefer the autumn in Kefalonia.
-The scorching heat has passed after mid-September, the air is clear and transforms the colours to richer shades.
+Nevertheless, I prefer autumn in Kefalonia.
+The heat has passed after mid-September, the air is clear and transforms the colours into richer shades.
 The sea has a deep blue colour that you rarely see in July or August.
 These are days like silk, with soft air and bright colours.
 After months of hiding from the midday heat, you can now go out in the sun again during noon hours.
 October is a wonderful month to explore Kefalonia and to have the beaches almost to yourself.

 Where to hike in Kefalonia

 Everywhere.
-Near Argostoli you can walk on old paths to the cyclopean walls of ancient Krane.
+Near Argostoli, you can walk on old paths to the cyclopean walls of ancient Krane.
 Or you walk from Argostoli to the memorial of the Acqui Division and from there continue along the romantic road to Lassi.

 On and to Mount Ainos there are several marked trails with different levels of difficulty.